freyakavanagh/GildedRoseKata/readme.md

-# Guilded Rose Kata Solution
+# Gilded Rose Kata Solution

 A solution to the Java Guilded Rose Kata created by Emily Banche.